Military Couples Find Healing After War’s Wounds

 Alaska marks a new start for military couples.

-Even years after their injuries on foreign battlefields, many combat veterans face daily battles with pain, grief, and loss.
-In addition to physical wounds, they struggle with post-traumatic stress, moral injury, and survivor’s guilt—carrying memories of friends they lost and the deadly attacks that took them.
+Even years after deployments on foreign battlefields or other military service, many veterans face daily battles with pain, grief, and loss.
+Many struggle with physical wounds and many more suffer from less-visible wounds from military service, including post-traumatic stress, moral injury, and survivor’s guilt.
+These veterans often carry memories of friends they lost or of traumatic events experienced during routine operations and high-stress environments.

 Their spouses carry those burdens alongside them.